wildarch/mono/recipes/collections/dinner/chana-massala.md

 - 300g rice

 ## Instructions
-1. Chop the onion and start to fry on low heat.
+1. Roughly chop the onion, chillies and ginger.

-2. After the onion has browned nicely, add chopped chilies, ginger, crushed garlic, garam massala and tomato paste.
-Stir until fragrant, then introduce the canned tomatoes and drained chickpeas.
-Top off with enough water to cover everything and leave to simmer for 20-30mins, until the sauce has thickened.
+Heat plenty of oil in a large pan, add the massala right away.
+Once fragrant, crush in garlic and put in the chillies, ginger and tomato paste.

+2. When things are about to burn, dump in the tomatoes and onions.
+Fry until much of the water has evaporated and things have browned a bit.

+3. Use a hand blender to make the sauce as smooth as possible.
+Drain the chickpeas and add to the sauce, along with enough water to cover everything.
+Simmer for 15 minutes.
+Make sure the sauce does not get too dry, add more water as necessary.

-3. Taste a chickpea.
+4. Taste a chickpea.
 Add salt or other spices as necessary.
 Brighten up the sauce with a splash of lemon juice and freshly copped coriander, right before serving.